-These are the 8 reincarnations of General Patton
+The 8 reincarnations of General George S. Patton

-One of World War II's legendary figures, Gen. George S. Patton, loomed largely in the narrative of the war for many reasons.
+One of World War II’s legendary figures, Gen. George S. Patton, loomed large in the war’s narrative for many reasons.

-Maybe there was something to the idea.
-Patton's prowess on the battlefields made him the most feared Allied general among the Nazi leadership, according the the German POW Lt.
-COl. Freiherr Von Wagenheim.
-General Patton's own intelligence officer remarked that his sixth sense was often way ahead of the intelligence coming in.
-Perhaps this truly is a skill set acquired across lifetimes of military experience.
+Maybe there was something to the idea: Patton’s prowess on the battlefields made him the most feared Allied general among the Nazi leadership, according to the German POW Oberstleutnant Horst Freiherr von Wangenheim.
+General Patton’s own intelligence officer remarked that his sixth sense was often far ahead of the intelligence coming in.
+Perhaps his really was a skill set acquired over lifetimes of military experience.

 In a poem called “Through a Glass, Darkly,” which Patton wrote while commanding the Third Army in Europe, he described being a Greek Hoplite fighting the Persians under Darius.
 He helped smash the Persian navy and then laid siege to Tyre.
 The walls fell after five months as Patton and his fellow Hoplites stormed the city.